jbmilgrom/blogg/src/post/identity-state-time.md

     ...
     S(i): program(Sᵢ₋₁, Eᵢ)

 In both cases, pieces of static information may be listed, one _after_ another.
-Moreover, both lists can be plotted along the same discrete timeline\* *i.
-User interactions come in a certain order U(i), triggering a run of the program function against the result of the previous run S(i-1) and event data E(i), in order to produce S(i).
+Moreover, both lists can be plotted along the same discrete timeline `i`.
+User interactions come in a certain order `U(i)`, triggering a run of the program function against the result of the previous run `S(i-1)` and event data `E(i)`, in order to produce `S(i)`.
 Our reality can be viewed as a time-series of states, just as it can be viewed as a collection of objects.
 Functional programming models a time-series of states, just as as object-oriented programming models objects.
-When the program and world *alike\* can be viewed as “streams of information that flow in the system,” (Section 3) the world can flow into the program and the program back into the world.
+When the program and world *alike* can be viewed as “streams of information that flow in the system,” (Section 3) the world can flow into the program, and the program back into the world.

 ## Addendum